 Penalty: $50.

-(2) A person who, after being requested to furnish that name by the Corporation or any officer authorized by the Corporation —
+(2) A person who, after being requested to furnish that name by the Corporation or any officer authorised by the Corporation —

-(a) being the occupier of any land, refuses or wilfully omits to disclose, or wilfully misstates, to the Corporation or officer making the request the name of the owner of the land or of the person receiving or authorized to receive the rents of the land; or
+(a) being the occupier of any land, refuses or wilfully omits to disclose, or wilfully misstates, to the Corporation or officer making the request the name of the owner of the land or of the person receiving or authorised to receive the rents of the land; or

-(b) being a person receiving or authorized to receive the rent of any land refuses or wilfully omits to disclose, or wilfully misstates to the Corporation or officer making the request the name of the owner of the land,
+(b) being a person receiving or authorised to receive the rent of any land refuses or wilfully omits to disclose, or wilfully misstates to the Corporation or officer making the request the name of the owner of the land,

 commits an offence.